-Without a doubt, one of the biggest motivators for the changes was our increasing use of mobile devices for online browsing.
-Akin to the new mobile algorithm of April 2015, Google is acknowledging people’s browsing habits and is doing its utmost to improve the user experience.
+One of the biggest motivators for the changes was our increasing use of mobile devices for online browsing.
+Akin to the new mobile algorithm of April 2015, Google is acknowledging people’s browsing habits and is trying to improve the user experience.

 But while this means grave changes and fiercer competition for those reaping the benefits of PPC advertising, it does not mean that content marketing should be ignored – in fact, it is something which marketers should address even more carefully in the future.

 The underlying theme behind all of Google’s recent updates is improved user experience, not just from a device perspective, but also delivering relevant, engaging content that is suited to the user’s needs.
-Just before Christmas 2015, Google rolled out, but interestingly, did not shout about, a new quality update dubbed “Phantom 3” by bloggers worldwide.
+Just before Christmas 2015, Google rolled out a new quality update dubbed “Phantom 3” by bloggers worldwide.

 So what do these updates mean for content marketers, particularly within the e-commerce industry?
 Now is the time to produce content with the user in mind, rather than focusing on the ultimate goal: conversions.
 By improving your users’ experience, you will ultimately improve your conversion rate without even thinking about it.